 The major cost you have in getting connected are the electrical professionals you engage to build your connection, see 'Getting the work done'.
 But you will also have to pay some fees to Ausgrid to get connected, and there is an ongoing charge for being connected to the network.

-From 1 July the updated connection policy and price list will apply.
-The policy follows the requirements set out in Chapters 5A and 6 of the National Electricity Rules and the Australian Energy Regulator’s (AER) National Electricity Connection Charge Guideline available at AER’s website.
+Our connection policy follows the requirements set out in Chapters 5A and 6 of the National Electricity Rules and the Australian Energy Regulator’s (AER) National Electricity Connection Charge Guideline available at AER’s website.

 Ausgrid may need to do work to ensure your connection is safe, reliable and secure.
 We’ll charge you a fee for these services, which will be set out in your connection contract,offer correspondence or design contract.